-Rent Banks are a prevention strategy to help individuals and families at risk of losing housing due to owing rent arrears by providing one-time financial assistance.
 Individuals and families living on a low fixed monthly budget cannot usually tolerate a sudden or unexpected financial expense.
+Rent Banks are a prevention strategy to help individuals and families at risk of losing housing due to owing rent and utility arrears by providing one-time financial assistance.
 A Rent Bank could reduce financial stress and permit the individual or family to remain in their home.

-The Region will review the results of a planned evaluation of the current Rent Bank pilot project in Ottawa-Carleton.
-The evaluation will assist in determining the amount of funding required, as well as, the most effective method of administering the funding to those in need (Fall 1999).
+- ✓ The Region will review the results of a planned evaluation of the current Rent Bank pilot project in Ottawa-Carleton.
+The evaluation will assist in determining the amount of funding required, as well as the most effective method of administering the funding to those in need. - ✓ Fund Home Safe (Rent Bank Programs). - Ensure information is available on financial and support services for preventing homelessness.